Resume Builder » Resources » How to Write a Resume in 2026 (Step by Step Guide With Examples)

 Process cash and card payments.

-Greet customers in a friendly manner and inform them of promotions and store credit cards.
+Greet customers in a friendly manner and inform them of promotions.

 Attention to detail